TriangleDataCenter/Triangle-BBH/README.md

 # Installation

-Tested platforms: Ubuntu22.04 (recommanded), MacOS15.
+Tested platforms: Ubuntu22.04 (recommanded), MacOS15 (only WF4Py CPU waveform).
 While we donot ensure that installation will success on all the unix systems, even the aforementioned two.

 1. **Install Triangle-Simulator**
-   install [Triangle-Simulator](https://github.com/TriangleDataCenter/Triangle-Simulator) and activate the tri_env environment by
+   Install [Triangle-Simulator](https://github.com/TriangleDataCenter/Triangle-Simulator) and activate the tri_env environment by
    ```sh
    conda activate tri_env
    ```